-Continue / Modify / Delete: Continue.
-This program will be continued.

-Housing Element planning period were reduced due to the economic condition of the housing industry in California and other parts of the U.S. Should housing costs in the region rise over the 2013-2012 planning period, as expected from their 2012 lows, low- and moderate-income households will have increasingly limited options for home purchase.
+Program Progress; Continue / Modify / Delete Discussion: Currently, the City does not operate a first-time homebuyer program.
+Housing costs during the 2008-2013 Housing Element planning period were reduced due to the economic condition of the housing industry in California and other parts of the U.S. Should housing costs in the region rise over the 2013-2012 planning period, as expected from their 2012 lows, low- and moderate-income households will have increasingly limited options for home purchase.
 In encouraging the establishment of first-time homebuyer programs, the City will seek collaboration with non-profit organizations, county agencies, and/or local lenders.
 Responsibility: Development Services Department, City Council.
 Funding Source: CDBG, HOME, CHFA HELP Program, Federal Home Loan Bank Board Affordable Housing Program.
 Timeframe: Beginning in fiscal year 2018, meet with non-profit organizations, El Dorado County agencies and/or lenders interested in offering FTHA programs to review suitability for Placerville residents.
 Help developers apply for funding as soon thereafter as feasible based on demand and administrative capacity.
 Objective: Assist very-low-income households, low-income households, and moderate-income households in the purchase of a first home.